Zuehlke/machines-code-people/advanced-contribution-topics.md

 # Advanced Contribution Topics

-## Translation / Lectorate
+## Lectorate

-Althought most of the authors are not native English speakers, there is currently no translation service or lectorate foreseen.
+As most of the authors are not native English speakers, all articles will we professionally lectured before being printed.

+## Translation

+As an author, you have the possiblity to write the article in your native language and have it translated afterwards.
+Please contact a lead author if you plan to use a transation service.

 ## Table of Contents